m-renfro/sf_amenity_accessibility/README.md

 <iframe src="index/park_map.html" width="100%" height="600px"></iframe>

 Figure 1.0 shows the geographic distribution of parks in San Francisco.
 Parks provide important recreational, health, environmental, and communal benefits for cities.
-San Francsico  has a reputation of being very park accessible TODO: link article.
-Golden Gate Park was recently nominated for best park in the nation TODO: link.
+San Francsico  has a reputation of having some of the [best parks in the country] (https://www.axios.com/local/san-francisco/2023/06/05/san-francisco-best-parks-ranking).
+In fact, Golden Gate Park was recently nominated for [best city park in the nation](https://www.kron4.com/news/bay-area/golden-gate-park-nominated-for-best-city-park-in-u-s/).
 I was curious to see which areas in San Francisco have the best park accessibility in terms of the number of parks within a 1000m walking distance

 **Figure 1.1: Number of Parks Within a 1000m Walking Distance by Census Tract (Percentile Ranking)**
 <iframe src="index/parks_percentile.html" width="100%" height="600px"></iframe>